Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 ### Default Value

-You can also specify the default value manually.
-The field will not be serialized if it matches the default value:
+You can also specify the default value to check against manually.
+This is useful if you want to override the `Default` trait, or if the `Default` trait isn't implemented.

 ```rust
 use clvmr::Allocator;